Japan Surgeonfish

 Peaceful to other species, aggressive to similar species/fish.

 It is easy to keep the Japan Surgeonfish. (e) The specific gravity (SG) should be between 1,020 and 1,025, the temperature between 23°C (73.4°F) and 26°C (78.8°F).
-The suggested level of pH (a measure of the acidity/basicity) is between 8.0 and 8.3 which is usual for most marine fish.
+The pH levels shouldn't be outside of 8.0 - 8.3 since most marine fish are used to the mentioned range of pH values.

 You should not keep this fish with similar species and of course with venomous and aggressive fish.
 It should be peaceful to other fish, but can be territorial and protect it’s own place.
 When you want more tangs in one tank, firstly the tank should be large, so every one has it’s own place and secondly, they should be introduced to the tank at the same time.
 Tangs tend to bully the newest guys.
 The Japan Surgeon should be kept in aquarium with lots of swimming places and stronger water current, but the tank should also offer hiding and sleeping places made of corals and rocks.
 They will not pick on corrals, so you can have them in one tank together without fear.